 When do Bluebells Bloom?

 Bluebell season varies according to the weather.
 It usually starts early April and extends to late May.
-In warmer years they’ll make an earlier appearance and if it’s cooler, like this year, they’ll hang back a little.
+In warmer years they’ll make an earlier appearance and if it’s cooler they’ll hang back a little.

 Half the world’s bluebell population can be found in Britain and Sussex is lucky to have some of the UK’s best bluebell woods.
 Here’s where to find some of them.

 This is my favourite East Sussex bluebell wood and also the nearest to home so I go there a lot.
 Brede High Woods is set in the High Weald Area of Outstanding Natural Beauty about six miles north of Hastings.
 Powdermill Reservoir makes up part of 647-acre wood.
 On your visit discover rare green hellebores, woodcock, nightingales and buzzards.
 There are also glow worms, great crested newts, dormouse, badgers and if you’re lucky you might spot fallow deer.